jad-nasser/free-images/README.md

 - **number-abbreviate**: used to abbreviate large numbers of image's "number_of_downloads" attribute for better viewing experience.
 - **dotenv**
 - **React Router**: for managing routing through pages in the react app.
+- **js-file-download**: for downloading an image when the server clicks the download button.
 - **jest**: test framework.
 - **React Testing Library**: used for unit testing.
 - **Mock Service Worker**: used to mock server responses in unit testing.